Forced religious conversion in Pakistan: Legality

 Pakistan lacks strong laws prohibiting coerced conversions, which has drawn criticism for allowing coerced conversions to go largely unpunished.

 In November 2016, a bill prohibiting forced conversion was passed by the Sindh Provisional Assembly, punishing perpetrators with a minimum of 5 years in jail, and a fine paid to the victim.
 The bill was opposed by religious parties for two reasons.
 First, the bill prohibited any religious conversion for a person under the age of 18; critics argued children should be able to voluntary convert giving the example of Ali, who converted at the age of 10.
 Second, the bill imposed a 21-day waiting period for voluntary adult conversion; the religious parties also opposed this.
 Thus, due to pressure from religious parties, the governor did not sign the bill into law.

 In 2020, a bill aimed at preventing coerced conversions was introduced in the Senate of Pakistan that could prevent forced conversions of minority girls, but it was turned down by the Senate Standing Committee on Religious Affairs and Interfaith Harmony.
 Krishna Kumari Kolhi, a Hindu Pakistan Peoples Party Senator, walked out of the Senate during the meeting as a form of protest.

+In 2021, a bill was introduced.
+But it was rejected by the Ministry of Religious Affairs, Parliamentary Committee for Protection of Minorities and Council of Islamic Ideology.
+Senator Mushtaq Ahmed of Jamaat-e-Islami and Maulvi Faiz Ahmed of Jamiat Ulema-e-Islam (F) called the bill anti-Islam and denied forced conversions happens in Pakistan.